HARVARD APPARATUS PHD ULTRA ADVANCED SYRINGE PUMP : A REVIEW

 Introduction about Harvard Apparatus PHD ULTRA advanced syringe pump

 Since 1956, Harvard Apparatus offers a broad range of syringe and peristaltic pumps to suit almost every fluidic application.
 Harvard Apparatus Phd ultra advanced syringe pump is designed for micro and nanofluidic applications.
+Available now at Darwin Microfluidics.

 Need advice to choose your microfluidic flow control?